 The Brussels office of the Swedish trade unions, run jointly by LO, TCO and Saco, covers current EU issues and support the organisations and their member unions in their work for a European policy that guarentees wage-earners interests and needs.

-Reports - Trade unions and the EU
+Reports and statements - Trade unions and the EU

 In order to take part and influence the debate, LO publishes a series of reports on the theme "Trade unions and the EU".
 The reports highlight important EU issues from a trade union perspective.
 Both structural, long-term challenges and more topical issues are discussed.